 Girls' Rooms.
 Many mini chandelier designs are feminine and fun, making them an ideal choice for girls' rooms.
 Choose a style with flowers or crystal accents for fashionable, useful lighting that she will love.

 Guest Bedrooms.
 Install a mini chandelier in your guest bedroom and it'll feel more like a swanky hotel room!
-Mini chandeliers are great choice for upping the guest room's style when you're on a tight budget.
+Mini chandeliers are a great choice for upping your guest room's style when you're on a tight budget.

 Kitchens.
-In this case, mini chandeliers are often deployed in a matching pair to flank either side of a kitchen island.
+In this case, mini chandeliers are often deployed in a matching pair or a trio to go over a kitchen island.
 This is a great choice if you have a standout marble or granite countertop on your kitchen island, but chandelettes can also be used as a source of ambient lighting in a small kitchen or mounted inside a small breakfast nook, eat-in, dining area--you name it, a mini chandelier can go there.

 These are just a few of the ways to use a mini chandelier, however.
 The possibilities are endless!
 Stay true to your personal style and be creative because you really can't go wrong with a mini chandelier.

-If you need more advice, feel free to contact us or call our trained lighting specialists at 1-866-688-3562.
+If you need more advice, feel free to contact us, talk to us on social media or call our trained lighting specialists at 1-866-688-3562.

 Emma Harger - Lights Online